 Shoshone Falls are actually some of the most amazing falls I’ve ever seen in my life and I grew up right next to them!
 What’s even cooler is they are 212 feet higher than Niagara Falls and soo soo loud.
 From the lookout, you can actually feel the spray of the falls.
 The view is pretty mesmerizing.

 (2) Drive or Walk Across the Perrine Bridge

-This bridge has become famous due it’s excellent bungee jumping conditions.
+This bridge has become famous due its excellent BASE jumping conditions.
 People from all over the world come here to jump off.
 This bridge also connects Jerome, Idaho to Twin Falls.